cpaika/tech-blog-v3.github.io/standing-invitation.markdown

 title: Standing Invitation
 permalink: /standing-invitation/
 ---
+I was once a shy engineer, who didn't really understand that other people not only could, but wanted, to help me in my career.
+I would read articles and books from other engineers, and somehow never realized that I could just write to them and say hello.
+I always believed I had to improve on my own - that I was too junior, or too dumb, and I had nothing of value I could say to get these people's attention.
+I came to think of asking for help as a sign of inadequacy, that I was too incompetent to figure it out on my own.
+I was in a self imposed isolation from the broader software community.
+What I learned over time however was just how wrong I was.
+No matter where you are in your career, you will always go farther will help and mentoring from a friend.
+Learning from others is a strength, not a weakness.
+You don't need to have the perfect question to reach out, or fear being seen as annoying.
+The software industry is filled with people who would love to help you.
+So to pay it back, here it goes:

 **This is a standing invitation - if you want to talk about software or infrastructure, I want to talk to you.**